jennzheng12315/jennzheng12315/README.md

 * 😄 Pronouns: she/her
 * 👩‍🎓 Currently pursuing a BS in Computer Science and Digital Narrative and Interactive Design at the University of Pittsburgh
-* 👩‍💻 Interned as a Software Engineer Intern at Capital One and incoming intern at PlayStation
+* 👩‍💻 Interned as a Software Engineer Intern at Capital One and PlayStation
 * ❤️ Passionate about creating interactive experiences and the intersection between technology and storytelling
 * ✏️ Favorite projects include [Ghost Hunting](https://github.com/jennzheng12315/Ghost-Hunting) and [The Crayon Strike](https://github.com/jennzheng12315/The-Crayon-Strike).
 Check them out and see more of my work below!
 * 📫 Find me via [LinkedIn](https://www.linkedin.com/in/jenniferzheng12315/)